Panavia Tornado IDS – A Swing and a Hit

 The Tornado in Action

-Through the mid to late 1980s and most of the 1990s, the Royal Air Force maintained a total of eight Tornado squadrons at a high level of combat readiness at bases in Germany.
+From the mid-1980s to the late 1990s, the Royal Air Force maintained eight combat-ready Tornado squadrons at bases in Germany.

-As with most combat aircraft of its generation, the Tornado got its first taste of true combat during the Persian Gulf War that lasted from 1990 to 1991.
-Tornado units from Italy, the UK and Saudi Arabia took part in the conflict.
+As with most fast jets of its generation, the Tornado saw its first combat during the 1990-91 Gulf War.
+Tornados from the UK, Italy, and Saudi Arabia were deployed in that conflict.

-RAF Tornado units also participated in Operation Southern Watch which ran from 1992 to 2003 to enforce the Iraqi no-fly zone established after the war that extended from the 32nd parallel southward.
+RAF Tornados stayed in the region as part of Operation Provide Comfort (1991-1996) to protect Kurdish populations in northern Iraq and ensure humanitarian aid to them.
+RAF Tornados also participated in Operation Southern Watch (1992-2003) to enforce the no-fly zone established after the war that extended from the 32nd parallel southward.

-In December of 1998, RAF Tornados were used in the highly controversial Operation Desert Fox.
-The operation was a four day bombing campaign against targets in Iraq.
+In December of 1998, RAF Tornados were used in the controversial Operation Desert Fox, a four day bombing campaign against targets in Iraq.

-Luftwaffe Tornados provided valuable reconnaissance during the Bosnian War which lasted from 1992 to 1995.
-This was particularly significant as it marked the first time German forces had engaged in combat action since the Second World War.
+Luftwaffe Tornados provided reconnaissance during the Bosnian War (1992-1995), marking Germany’s first combat deployment since the Second World War.

-Tornados from Germany, Italy and the UK all particpated in the Kosovo War which lasted from 1998 to 1999.
-The aircraft carried out bombing and reconnaissance as well as the suppression of ground based anti-aircraft sites.
+Tornados from Germany, Italy and the UK all particpated in the Kosovo War (1998-1999).
+The aircraft performed bombing and reconnaissance as well as the suppression of ground based anti-aircraft sites.

-RAF Tornados were used extensively during Operation Telic, The British contribution to the 2003 invasion of Iraq and subsequent occupation of the country until 2011.
+RAF Tornados were used extensively during Operation Telic, The UK’s contribution to the 2003 invasion of Iraq and subsequent occupation of the country until 2011.

-British, German and Italian Tornados all, at one time or another, took part in the 2001 to 2014 NATO led security mission in Afghanistan to combat Islamic State (IS) militant cells.
+British, German and Italian Tornados all took part in the NATO mission in Afghanistan (2001-2014).

 British and Italian Tornados took part in the 2011 military intervention in Lybia which resulted in the overthrow of the Gaddafi regime.